Should You Take a Guaranteed BS/DO Seat or Wait for MD?

 - Whether the MCAT is really waived.
 The no-MCAT promise is eroding, and many waivers come with conditions or a required score to keep the seat.
 Published continuation floors run as high as the 95th to 98th percentile.
 A seat contingent on a 517 is not a guarantee.
 It is a four-year assignment to produce a score most people who sit the exam never reach.

 - What it takes to keep the seat.
 Most seats carry a continuation GPA, often judged each semester rather than as a multi-year average, so a single weak term can put it at risk.
-The honest question is not only whether this student can get in, but whether they can sustain the specific conditions this seat asks of them for the full term.
+The real question is not only whether this student can get in, but whether they can sustain the specific conditions this seat asks of them for the full term.

 - MD or DO.
-This distinction is real and worth understanding honestly rather than dismissing.
+This distinction is real and worth understanding clearly rather than dismissing.
 A DO is a fully licensed physician and the path has genuine strengths, alongside real differences a family should weigh with clear eyes.

 The discipline that protects you is simple and the crowd ignores it: the only terms that matter are the official ones.
 Lists and forums are fine for discovery, but the program’s own page is the only place the actual conditions live, and they vary enormously program to program.
 A confused parent reading secondhand summaries is exactly how families commit to terms they did not understand.